triestpa/You-Should-Learn-Regex/README.md

 ## Time Matching

-Now we'll define a regex expression to match any time in the 24 hour format (say, 16:59).
+Now we'll define a regex expression to match any time in the 24-hour format (say, 16:59).

 ```
 \b([01]?[0-9]|2[0-3]):([0-5]\d)\b